top of page

 Blog

-Mallorca, Ibiza, Formentera, or Menorca: Which Balearic Island is Right for You?
+Mallorca, Ibiza, Menorca or Formentera: Which Balearic Island Is Right for You?

 The Balearic Islands—set in the sparkling Mediterranean off Spain’s eastern coast—offer a unique mix of natural beauty, culture, and lifestyle.
 But not all islands are created equal.
 From the mountain-backed trails of Mallorca to Ibiza’s wellness-meets-nightlife energy and Menorca’s laid-back charm, each island has its own distinct personality.
 So how do you choose?